techidaily/site-win11-tips/source/_posts/optimize-windows-11-easy-wi-fi-deletion-guide.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2118310/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ Once you complete the above steps, the saved profile will be removed from your system.

 ## How to Reconnect to a Forgotten Wi-Fi Network on Windows 11

  You can always reconnect to a Wi-Fi network later after forgetting it.
 For that, you'll need to manually select the network and enter the password for authentication.